09 April 2020

 - Mocha, Jest, Supertest or any other popular integration and unit testing tool and microservices testing framework.

-Testing microservices – summary
+Testing microservices – what’s the deal with it?

-The QA strategy for your microservices-based project should be decided on a project by project basis.
+The QA strategy for your microservices-based project should be decided on a project-by-project basis.
 Regardless of that, it should always be incorporated from the very start of the work to prevent serious scalability issues.
 Many developers seem to be uncomfortable with this particular aspect of microservices and rush to build.

 But the truth is that with the right strategy and tools, it’s quite easy and the only challenge is to actually care about it enough.
 And giving the topic the care it deserves is the best first step to mastering it and creating scalable and efficient applications with microservices.

 Be sure to read the entire State of the Microservices 2020 report to find out even more about the best practices for building with microservices in 2020, including:

 - the programming language developers choose to use most often,

 - the way developers deploy microservices to maximize their benefits,

 - the impact of the serverless approach to software architecture on microservices,

 - and more!